Bronzeowl/Responsive-Portfolio/README.md

 # responsive-portfolio

-This is the third assignment for the Houston Coding Bootcamp Delivered by UT Austin.
+This is one part of the second assignment for the Houston Coding Bootcamp Delivered by UT Austin.

 HTML5 / CSS3